-The interconnected transmission system in the west is at or near capacity and many constrained paths have been identified.
-The existing bottlenecks in the power grid could create serious disruptions, just like a clot in an artery, resulting in an overall negative impact in the region that could also impair Idaho’s economic outlooks.
-New transmission facilities are essential to maintaining and enhancing economic opportunities that directly benefit Idaho and the region.
+There are numerous active transmission proposals that have expressed intent to locate within Idaho’s borders.
+Currently, the interconnected transmission system in the West is at or near capacity and many constrained paths have been identified.
+The existing bottlenecks in the power grid provide serious risks that are likely to adversely impact the region, and specifically impact Idaho’s economic outlooks.
+New transmission infrastructure is essential to maintaining and enhancing economic opportunities that directly benefit Idaho and the region.

-The need for transmission to move power to growing loads and population centers becomes more and more critical as forecasted loads in the west continue to grow and the desire to develop more renewable resources increases.
-The region is preparing to embark on a period of significant transmission build out in order to meet these needs.
-Accordingly, Idaho must prepare itself for this requisite by establishing a harmonized effort with the federal, tribal, and state agencies, departments, divisions, and local governments for the purpose of insuring that Idaho’s energy needs are satisfied.
+Delays or siting conflicts often add significant and perhaps unnecessary costs to transmission projects.
+As the region is preparing to embark on a period of significant transmission build out, Idaho must prepare itself for this requisite by establishing a harmonized effort with the federal, tribal, and state agencies, departments, divisions, and local governments for the purpose of insuring that Idaho’s energy needs are satisfied.

 The Boardman to Hemingway transmission project (B2H) is jointly proposed by PacifiCorp, Bonneville Power Administration (BPA), and Idaho Power to design, construct, operate and maintain a new 500 kilovolt, single-circuit electric transmission line from a proposed substation near Boardman, Oregon to the Hemingway Substation near Melba, Idaho.
 The project would include approximately 290 miles of 500 kV lines in Idaho and Oregon.
 Idaho Power, which is leading federal, state and local permitting efforts, has a 21 percent share of the project.
 BPA has a 24 percent share, and PacifiCorp has the remaining 55 percent.